 What qualifications do I need?

 It varies per university but largely universities require at least 112 tariff points.
-Grades in A-Level tend to be at least BBC-AAA for International Business related courses.
+Grades in A-Level tend to be at least BBC-AAA for Urban Development related courses.
 BTEC diploma grades required tend to be at least DMM.
 Check the entry requirements per course on UCAS.
 Some courses have foundation entry options which allow you to gain the Foundation qualification and continue the course with lower entry requirements.

 If you already have an undergraduate degree and would like to make a career swap, or you would like to pursue further education we’ve got options for you.